a-musing-moose/wotsit/README.md

-# Wotsit - A Bayesian Filtering Library for PHP
+# Wotsit - A Bayesian Classification Library for PHP

 ## Installation